-Creating an inventory of past and present vista conditions.
+Creating an inventory of past and present vista conditions for key vistas along Newfound Gap Road.

-Acknowledging the comments/concerns of Park visitors.
+Acknowledging the comments/concerns/values of Park visitors.

 Collect, organize, and document written comments regarding vista conditions and vista management.
 Take these comments and concerns into consideration when making recommendations to management.